aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfimagecolorspaceexportmode/_index.md

 public class PdfImageColorSpaceExportMode
 ```

-A utility class providing constants.
 Specifies how the color space will be selected for the images in PDF document.
 ## Fields

 | Field | Description |